skyward-prompted/screenpipe/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: feature request
-about: suggest an idea for screenpipe
+about: suggest an idea for skyprompt
 title: "[feature] "
 labels: enhancement
 assignees: ''